 What is intracytoplasmic sperm injection (ICSI)?

 Sometimes, a single sperm may be injected into each egg.
-This is called ICSI.
-ICSI may be recommended if there is a problem with your partner’s sperm.
+This is called intracytoplasmic sperm injection.
+This procedure may be recommended if there is a problem with your partner’s sperm.
 In ICSI, only a single healthy sperm is needed for each egg.
 A few days later, one or more embryos are placed in the uterus through the vagina.

 What are the risks associated with IVF?